Effective: January 1, 2023

 - Make an appointment and receive dental services at one of our dental clinics

-- Make an appointment and receive services at one of our veterinary clinics
+- Make an appointment and receive services at one of our veterinary clinic

 Information We Collect When You Use Our Services